Docker Registry settings

 Specify the settings for accessing the Docker registry used to store and distribute Docker images.

 This functionality relies on the Docker plugin, which is bundled and enabled in PyCharm by default.
-If the relevant features aren't available, make sure that you didn't disable the plugin.
+If the relevant features are not available, make sure that you did not disable the plugin.

 By default, PyCharm allows you to pull public images from Docker Hub.
 If you want to use a private repository, add a Docker registry and provide your account credentials.